methodicalcloud/everythingshouldbevirtual.com/_posts/2015/2015-09-13-packer-vagrant-ansible-windows-winrmtransport-error.md

     - Vagrant
   redirect_from:
     - /packer-vagrant-ansible-windows-winrmtransport-error
+toc: true
+toc_label: "Contents"
+excerpt: "While doing some Packer builds for Windows Server 2012 R2 to be used with Vagrant in order to do some Ansible learning I stumbled across this issue."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 While doing some Packer builds for Windows Server 2012 R2 to be used with Vagrant in order to do some Ansible learning I stumbled across this